What’s behind Trump’s assault on Harvard and crown-jewel US universities?

 Harvard’s defenders and critics agree on one thing: It’s a big target.
 And if it can’t stand up to the Trump administration, given its wealth and reach, then other universities are even less likely to prevail.
 In Chinese, this is known as “killing the chicken to scare the monkey,” notes Professor Kirby, who teaches China studies as well as business administration.

-Prosecutorial resources “are finite,” says Jay Greene, a senior research fellow at the Heritage Foundation, a conservative think tank.
+Prosecutorial resources “are finite,” says Jay Greene, a senior research fellow at The Heritage Foundation, a conservative think tank.
 Making an example of “a high-profile target” helps “with enforcement of all the others.
 It’s an efficient use of resources to correct wrongdoing.”

 Harvard’s resources are also finite.
 It became dependent on federal grants without hedging against the risk of a political backlash as it adopted increasingly liberal messaging, argues Dr. Greene, a former professor of education policy at the University of Arkansas.
 “This isn’t really about autonomy.
 It’s not really about competing visions of civil rights.
 It’s really a fight over [political] interests,” he says.

 He supports the Trump administration’s demands of Harvard with one exception: viewpoint diversity.
-That goal is correct and long overdue, says Dr. Greene, but it isn’t a violation of the Civil Rights Act.
+That goal is correct and long overdue, says Dr. Greene, but falling short on that isn’t a violation of the Civil Rights Act.
 Still, he adds, it would be “educationally good practice and politically smart for Harvard to diversify its faculty and student body” by welcoming more conservatives.

 Mr. Trump isn’t the first president to use civil rights law and the federal funding spigot to strong-arm universities.
 President Barack Obama used Title IX to change how universities treated students accused of sexual misconduct.
 That directive didn’t impinge, however, on academic freedoms such as faculty hiring, admissions, and curriculums.